Malahi Pakri metro station

-Malahi Pakri is an upcoming elevated metro station on the Blue Line of Patna Metro in Patna, Bihar, India.
+Malahi Pakri is an elevated metro station on the Blue Line of Patna Metro in Patna, Bihar, India.
+The metro services were extended upto Malahi Pakri station on 2 July, 2026, but Khemnichak metro station will have no stoppage due to incomplete work.

 Overview

 Malahi Pakri metro station is part of the priority corridor of the Patna Metro, along with New ISBT, Zero Mile, Bhootnath, and Kheminichak Metro stations.
 Work on this station began in 2022.
 This metro station will serve the Kankarbagh neighbourhood.